Edward af Sillén: Film

 2014 saw Af Sillén write his first feature film Medicinen.
 Based on the 2009 book of the same name, written by Hans Koppel (pseudonym Petter Lidbeck).
 The book was reworked into a screenplay by Af Sillén and his writing partner Daniel Réhn.
 An all-star cast including Ewa Fröling and Maria Lundqvist, was led by Helena Bergström.

-Af Sillén’s second film was the Swedish comedy En underbar jävla jul, wrote again with Daniel Réhn.
-Starring Swedish acting legends Robert Gustafsson, Maria Lundqvist and Helena Bergström.
+Af Sillén’s second film was the Swedish comedy Holy Mess, again written with Daniel Réhn and starring Robert Gustafsson, Maria Lundqvist and Helena Bergström.
 Seen by 77,736 people during its premiere weekend, it broke records with the biggest opening for a Swedish film in 2015.
-It went on to become the most popular Swedish film of 2015.
-And has grossed over $8 million at the box office.
+It went on to become the most popular Swedish film of 2015, and grossed over $8 million at the box office.
 The film won Film of the Year at the QX Gaygala 2016.

-In December 2019, Af Sillén directed and released his third, and biggest, feature film.
-En del av mitt hjärta (A Piece of My Heart) is a jukebox musical based upon the music of one of Sweden's biggest selling artists Tomas Ledin.
-Lead by Malin Akerman playing Isabella, a lead business woman in the financial district of Stockholm, who returns home to celebrate her father's birthday.
+In December 2019, Af Sillén directed his third and biggest feature film, A Piece of My Heart, a jukebox musical based on the music of Tomas Ledin.
+The film stars Malin Akerman as Isabella, a lead business woman in the financial district of Stockholm, who returns home to celebrate her father's birthday.

-Af Sillén will return to cinema direction in his upcoming film Ett sista race, which he also wrote the script for.
-Working once again with Malin Akerman and David Hellenius.
-The Swedish car action comedy is based the Norwegian hit movie Børning.
+Af Sillén is set to return to cinema direction in his upcoming film Ett sista race, which he also wrote the script for, working once again with Malin Akerman and David Hellenius.
+The film is based on the Norwegian film Børning.